-Students perform a recital of a minimum of eight minutes as a soloist and/or part of an ensemble in any musical style.
-This is recorded between March and April of Upper Sixth.
+Students perform a recital with a minimum duration of eight minutes as a soloist and/or part of an ensemble in any musical style, with performances at Grades 7 and 8 level gaining additional credit.
+Pupils perform practice recitals throughout the course, leading to final recorded performances in March and April of Upper Sixth.